+You cannot modify the data provider in the App_Code folder.
 The customizations must be added as part of a new assembly, which you then need to register via the CMSDataProviderAssembly web.config key.

 Custom data providers are not intended for accessing non-Microsoft SQL Server database engines.
 They only allow you to modify how queries are executed against the Microsoft SQL Server.

 - Copy the CustomDataProvider project from your Kentico installation directory (typically C:\Program Files\Kentico\<version>\CodeSamples\CustomDataProvider) to a development folder.

 - Open your web project in Visual Studio (using the WebSite.sln/WebApp.sln file).